benwhalley/mindframe/docs/syntax.md

 ```

 Notice that multiple responses can be requested from the AI, using `[[response]]` tags.
 Details of the different prefixes for responsess (like `pick` and `boolean`) are explained below.

 # Detailed syntax guide

 Prompts for steps and judgements are written in a simple markdown format,
 with some additional tags for dynamic content.

-### Conversation history
+### `turns`: including conversation history

 This includes the whole conversation so far (screenplay format):